 - Amplify often unheard voices through DAT’s Community Storytelling Project

 - Explore diverse cultures and terrain

-- Engage with local communities through service projects
+- Engage with local communities through arts education and service projects

-- Collaborate with professional artists on devised theatre pieces
+- Collaborate with professional artists in creation of new devised theatre pieces

 You can expect to:

 ACCLIMATE IN DAR ES SALAAM

 Start your journey in vibrant Dar es Salaam.
 The largest city in East Africa, Dar is a place where the ancient meets the now, where Maasai warriors in traditional robes stride through the hum of a modern metropolis.
 In this contemporary seat of Swahili culture, you’ll begin your cast’s devised theatrical process with director-led rehearsals and workshops with DAT’s resident playwright.
 Also, prepare for upcoming service work with teaching artist training led by DAT’s director of education and begin your community engagement at a local orphanage, as well as Kigamboni Community Centre, a thriving school for the arts.